Nucleation feedback can drive establishment and maintenance of biased microtubule polarity in neurites

 The mechanisms influencing microtubule organization and polarity in neuronal structures are complex and their interactions or redundancies are not well understood.
 To overcome this challenge, we propose a mathematical modeling framework that focuses on a simple scenario -- a linear region of a neurite with periodically-spaced nucleation locations -- and explores the interplay between microtubule growth, nucleation, and polarity.

 Mathematical models for different levels of microtubule behavior have been proposed in previous studies, from modeling detailed behavior of individual microtubule ends to more global analyses of the mitotic spindle.
 However, fewer studies have focused on modeling and validating the control mechanisms for microtubule growth and spatial organization in the cell.
 Previous spatial mathematical models of microtubule organization have focused on polarized arrays of microtubules that are organized and nucleated by a central MTOC.
 These studies considered stochastic and agent-based models of chromosome alignment \cite{gardner2005tension}, assembly of the mitotic spindle \cite{paul2009computer}, assembly of an integral Golgi complex \cite{vinogradova2012concerted}, and centration and rotation of the pronuclear complex \cite{coffman2016stronger}.
 Other studies used computational approaches to understand how microtubule nucleation is regulated during cell division \cite{gregoretti2006insights}.
-In addition, models of microtubule networks in neurons tend to study the transport and segregation of cargo proteins such as neurofilaments \cite{xue2015stochastic,lai2018stochastic,ciocanel2020mechanism}.
+All these studies model microtubules that only undergo dynamic instability at their plus ends, and they are typically interested in the movements of biological structures (such as kinetochores, the Golgi complex, etc.) that interact with microtubules.
+Many of these works choose parameters that ensure qualitative rather than quantitative fits to experimental data, and they incorporate mechanisms such as spatially-biased catastrophe or growth \cite{gardner2005tension,paul2009computer,gregoretti2006insights} or random microtubule nucleation \cite{vinogradova2012concerted,coffman2016stronger}.In addition, models of microtubule networks in neurons tend to focus on the transport and segregation of cargo proteins such as neurofilaments \cite{xue2015stochastic,lai2018stochastic,ciocanel2020mechanism}.
 Computational models have also been used to study different mechanisms of microtubule organization in plant cells, where spatial effects like microtubule collision play a key role in establishing correct microtubule orientation \cite{allard2010mechanisms,ambrose2011clasp}.